rishiosaur/perfect-react/.github/ISSUE_TEMPLATE/FEATURE.md

 ---
 name: '🚀 Feature request'
-about: Request a feature for the rapid web interface
+about: Request a feature for the [project]
 title: ''
 labels: enhancement
 assignees: ''